Home

 After a day’s trek, the animals would be outspanned and kept in a kraal ringed by thorn tree branches to protect the animals from predators.
 The wagons would be arranged in a laager for protection.

-Buy The Great Trek Now
+Purchase The Great Trek